Scholarships & Grants

 Holyoke Community College Foundation Scholarships

-Each year, the Holyoke Community College Foundation, a non-profit organization, disburses more than $160,000 in scholarship awards to HCC students.
+Each year, the Holyoke Community College Foundation, a non-profit organization, disburses more than $200,000 in scholarship awards to HCC students.
 Applications for the 2018-2019 scholarship cycle will be posted online here starting Feb.
 5, 2018.
-Applicants are considered for all scholarships; the foundation scholarship committee reviews the applications and decides which scholarship best suits each applicant.
-To apply or learn more about the different scholarships HCC offers, visit the foundation scholarship page.
+Applicants are considered for a variety of scholarships; the foundation scholarship committee reviews the applications and decides which scholarship best suits each applicant.
+Get all the information on our Scholarships page.

 These grants are normally limited to direct educational costs, including tuition, fees, and books.